JCVI-Cloud/VICVB/Readme.md

 To use this package in Galaxy, exposing it as a separate Galaxy tool is not needed.
 It can be just executed as part of any other tool command line, creating an extra output dataset, which can be then viewed in JBrowse.
-For testing purposes, we have provided a demonstration tool that takes a VIGOR output as a tarball (it should also contain nucleotide FASTA input to VIGOR) and generates JBrowse input (as Galaxy compound dataset).
+For testing purposes, we have provided a couple of demonstration tools which take a VIGOR output as a tarball (it should also contain nucleotide FASTA input to VIGOR) and generates JBrowse input (as Galaxy compound dataset).
 See bits/galaxy-tool/Readme.txt in the source tree (especially the part about switching off HTML sanitization).
 After you have installed the sample Galaxy tool, upload lib/VICVB/data/test_data/VIGOR/NCBI.one_arch/Rhinovirus.tgz